Johann Kaspar Schiller

 Johann Kaspar Schiller (27 October 1723 – 7 September 1796) was an army officer and court gardener to the Dukes of Württemberg.
-He and his wife Elisabetha Dorothea are also notable as the parents of the playwright Friedrich Schiller.
+He and his wife Elisabetha Dorothea were the parents of Germany's most important classical playwright, Friedrich Schiller.

 Life

-He was born in 1723 at Bittenfeld to mayor Johannes Schiller (1682–1733), whose ancestors were mainly vintners and craftsmen in Remstal, and his wife Eva Margarete Schatz (1690–1778).
+Johann Kaspar Schiller was born in 1723 in Bittenfeld – an outlying district of neighbouring Waiblingen – to mayor Johannes Schiller (1682–1733), whose ancestors were mainly vintners and craftsmen in and around Waiblingen, and his wife Eva Margarete Schatz (1690–1778).
 Johann Kaspar Schiller had several brothers and sisters, including Christine Schiller (1711–1757), who was married to Friedrich Blumhard; Sibylla Schiller (b.
 1713), who was married to Johann Friedrich Männer; Anna Magdalena Schiller (1716–1787), who was married to Johann Georg Häberle; Johannes Schiller (1718–1777), Maria Susanna Schiller (1721–1792), Johann Jacob Schiller (1726–1799) and Eva Margaretha Schiller (b.
 1728).
 He initially received private tuition in Latin until 1734.
 After four years' absence in 1738 he became an apprentice barber-surgeon in Denkendorf and Backnang.

 During his travels in 1741, he came to Lindau on Lake Constance and to Nördlingen, among other places.
 In 1745 he became a soldier and field officer in various military units and states. in 1749 he received the wound doctor's examination in Marbach and in 1753 entered the service of Duke Carl Eugene as a soldier.
 A lieutenant since 1759, he became Hauptmann in Ludwigsburg in 1767, and finally Obristwachtmeister in 1794.
 In addition to his military career, Schiller developed numerous suggestions for improving agriculture in Ludwigsburg.